 In an interactive session (for instance, skype video) does not always survive when switching from 3G to WLAN because getting WLAN interface operational takes too long.
 FILS will allow parallelization of other configurations, such as IP address resolution.

+[ref TBD]